discordplace/discord.place/README.md

 > - The `excludeCollectionsInBackup` value is used for collections to exclude from database backups.
 We take daily backups of the database.
 If you don't want to take backups of some collections, you can add those collections to this value.
 Make sure to add the collection name exactly as it is in the database.
 > - The `customHostnames` value is used for the custom hostnames for the profiles.
 You should change this value to your own custom hostnames.
 You should connect these hostnames to the same server where you host the website with different ports and use a reverse proxy to redirect the requests to the correct port.
 > - The `globalRateLimit.maxRequests`, `globalRateLimit.perMinutes`, and `globalRateLimit.cleanUpIntervalInMinutes` values are used for the global rate limit settings.
 You can change these values to your own rate limit settings.
-> - The `instatus.page_id` and `instatus.metric_id` values are used for the page ID and metric ID for the Instatus.
-You can change these values to your own page ID and metric ID.
 > - The `lemonSqueezy.variantIds` value is used for the variant IDs for the Lemon Squeezy.
 We sell some products on Lemon Squeezy with different variants.
 You should create these variants on the Lemon Squeezy and get the variant IDs from there.
 > - Make sure to fill all fields that end with `ChannelId` with the correct channel IDs from the base guild.
 > - The `availableLocales` value is used for the available locales for the server.
 You can change these values to your own available locales.
 Locale files should be in the `server/src/locales` directory with the format `en.json`, `tr.json`, etc. You can add new locale files to this directory and add the locale key to the `availableLocales` value.
 To find more details about the adding new languages to the website, check the [New Languages](#new-languages) section.